sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 For now, we deploy KoWasm applications to Node.js because we need a runtime that supports both WASI and WasmGC.
 But as soon as WebAssembly runtimes like Wasmtime or WasmEdge start to support the garbage collection proposal, we will be able to target those runtimes, and implement HTTP support purely using WASI, no JavaScript or Node.js API involved.
 Deployment could target Docker via its Wasm support, Kubernetes, Cloud or Edge platforms.

-The key point here in terms of efficiency, security and flexibility, is that we will be able to deploy directly a Wasm file that leverages WASI instead of a container and its operating system layer.
+The key point here in terms of efficiency, security, and flexibility, is that we will be able to deploy directly a Wasm file that leverages WASI instead of a container and its operating system layer.

 Combined with capability-based security and micro-seconds instantiation time, it is going to be, in my opinion, a game changer for server-side workloads.